Travel guide

 Does a single eSIM work for several Caribbean islands?

-If you choose a Caribbean regional eSIM, yes: it covers several countries and islands with a single plan, ideal for cruises and multi-destination trips.
+If you choose a regional Caribbean eSIM, yes: it covers several countries and islands with a single plan, ideal for cruises and multi-destination trips.
 If you only visit one country, like the Dominican Republic, an eSIM for that specific destination is usually more economical.

 Does the eSIM work in Punta Cana and the resorts?